Dunoon, New South Wales: Development

 Dunoon is currently predominantly a unilinear development, but a major land release has expanded off the main ridge.
 Community concerns over the social impact on the town of a second development were allayed in February 2009 when developers withdrew their application to develop a new subdivision from Lismore City Council.

 Rous County Council, which is the authority responsible for the water supply for most of the Ballina, Byron, Lismore and Richmond Valley council areas, published its draft water strategy in June 2020, which includes a 50 GL dam at Dunoon.
 The council has been aware of Indigenous concerns since the matter was first considered in the 1990s, and was committed to working with local communities to mitigate concerns.
 An impact assessment of the site had identified various artefacts and burial sites in the area.

-2007 Tornado

-On 26 October 2007, a tornado struck Dunoon (mainly the southern part of the village), and it was captured on video as it struck a direct hit on an electrical transformer station.
-The tornado also completely destroyed one house, severely damaged a church and two classrooms at a school, with other houses in the village also having roofs torn off and windows smashed.
-The rebuilding of the school classrooms and church has been an opportunity to modernise and revitalise.